 For more information on this idea, check out our Insight over on our sister website ConferenceMonkey on how to improve your public speaking.

-9. Capable of performing under pressure
+9. Performing under pressure

 There are times when you need to perform under pressure, particularly in written or oral exams.
 Being able to keep calm and not panic will help you perform to the best of your ability.
 Fortunately, this is something which tends to come with practice.
 The more exams you do, the more comfortable you will become with them.

-Over on our sister website, ConferenceMonkey, we've written an Insight on giving a conference presentation that contains a >section on dealing with nerves during presentation.
+Over on our sister website, ConferenceMonkey, we've written an Insight on giving a conference presentation that contains a section on dealing with nerves during presentation.
 Check it out for more information on performing under pressure.

-10. Able to listen and understand other perspectives
+10. Understanding other perspectives